2026 Program

 2:00 PM

-2:30 PM Today’s hiring system isn’t working: candidates are ignored, recruiters are overwhelmed, and organizations face longer, costlier, and less effective hiring processes.
+Today’s hiring system isn’t working candidates are ignored, recruiters are overwhelmed, and organizations face longer, costlier, and less effective hiring processes.
 Drawing on interviews across the workforce ecosystem, work futurist Josh Levine explores how AI has amplified existing dysfunction driven by misaligned incentives, risk aversion, and declining trust.

 Josh Levine | Author, Educator, and Advocate for a Better Work Future